TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 **Important**: You should always mount the 4G antenna to the connector on the bottom side of the FiPy.
 The result of **not connecting** the antenna could be that you harm the modem when it is connected.

+There is a slot to attach the antenna on the *bottom-right* side of the FiPy.

 ![LTE antenna](https://github.com/TelenorStartIoT/tutorials/blob/master/02-fipy-mqtt/assets/02-lte-ant-fipy_new.png)

-Attach the antenna on the bottom side of the FiPy.

-You should insert your SIM card into the SIM card slot on the bottom side of the FiPy.
-Notice the cut-corner of the SIM card to get the correct orientation.
-If you do not have the SIM inserted it will be impossible to connect to the 4G network.
+You should insert your SIM card into the SIM card slot on the *bottom-left* side of the FiPy.
+Insert the *Nano SIM* card.

 ![Insert SIM](https://github.com/TelenorStartIoT/tutorials/blob/master/02-fipy-mqtt/assets/03-sim-fipy-new1.png)

-Insert the Nano SIM card.
+  **Notice the cut-corner of the SIM card to get the correct orientation.
+If you do not have the SIM inserted it will be impossible to connect to the 4G network.**

 ### 2.2 Mount FiPy on the Expansion Board

 You should now mount the FiPy module to the provided Expansion Board.

 The USB connector on the expansion board must be in the same direction as the reset button on the FiPy module.

 The image shows you what it should look like.
-You should check that all the jumper switches on the Expansion board is present.
-The jumper switches are the small plastic jumpers located on the upper left side of the expansion board.
-Without all the jumpers in place it might be impossible to get contact with the FiPy.
+- You should check that all the jumper switches on the Expansion board is present.
+- The jumper switches are the small plastic jumpers located on the upper left side of the expansion board.
+- Without all the jumpers in place it might be impossible to get contact with the FiPy.

  You should also check that all the PIN's on the FiPy are matching the open connectors on the expansion board (i.e. that it is aligned correctly) when you push the FiPy module into the expansion board.

+ **Mount the FiPy on the Expansion board.**

 ![Expansion board 3.0](https://github.com/TelenorStartIoT/tutorials/blob/master/02-fipy-mqtt/assets/04-expansion-board-3-new-fipy.png)

-Mount the FiPy on the Expansion board.

 ### 2.3 Connect the FiPy to the VSCode Editor

 You should now be able to connect to the FiPy dev-kit using a USB port on your computer.
-The Pymakr plugin will automatically detect your dev-kit and connect VSCode to it. **Note that the micro USB cable is not supplied with the dev-kit.**
+The Pymakr plugin will automatically detect your dev-kit and connect VSCode to it.

+ **Note that the micro USB cable is not supplied with the dev-kit.**

 ![FiPy connected to VSCode and Pymakr](https://github.com/TelenorStartIoT/tutorials/blob/master/02-fipy-mqtt/assets/05-fipy-connected.png)